awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-lex.rst

   - :code:`onInteractionError(final Response response, final Exception e)`

-    This response means that |LEX| is providing an identifier for the exception that has occured.
+    This response means that |LEX| is providing an identifier for the exception that has occurred.

 Microphone Events
 ~~~~~~~~~~~~~~~~~